- Striving to Achieve International Justice Through the Protection of Refugees: The Challenges for Greece and the European Union

 The Canadian Association for Refugee and Forced Migration Studies (CARFMS) seeks to foster an independent community of scholars dedicated to the advancement and dissemination of Canadian refugee and forced migration research.
-The Association aims to engage students as active members of the Canadian refugee and forced migration research community, and invites students to participate in the sixth annual CARFMS Student Essay Contest.
+The Association aims to engage students as active members of the Canadian refugee and forced migration research community, and invites students to participate in the eighth annual CARFMS Student Essay Contest.
 There are two categories: one for graduate and law students; and, one for undergraduate students.

 Papers submitted to the Student Essay Contest may address any issue relevant to refugee and forced migration studies, in Canada or elsewhere.